dkhaothong/dkhaothong.github.io/_projects/Worldcat.md

 #### The Context

 This was a solo design exercise to showcase my design process for a job interview at an undisclosed startup.
 During this exercise, I was tasked with redesigning any existing interface by adding, updating, or removing features.
 I naturally gravitated towards redesigning a library catalog interface due to a past frustrating experience.
-Specifically, I sought to redesign a library catalog interface that has been used globally by other libraries in the world.
+Specifically, I focused on redesigning a library catalog interface that has been used globally by other libraries in the world.

 #### The Challenge